andrewkof/Data-Structures-Part-A/README.md

-# Data Structures Phase 1
+# Data Structures Part A

 ## General Description
 In this project, Ι implement a simplified movie streaming service.
 The service offers movies organized into different thematic categories.
 Users can register on the platform, watch movies